 Teaching is your passion.
 You love helping and watching kids grow and learn through play.
-With an early childhood education degree from Post University, you can pursue a new position or promotion in a variety of early childhood education jobs, such as paraprofessional, lead teacher, teaching assistant, home visitor, family service worker, social service specialist or in-home care provider (nanny).
+With an early childhood education degree from Post University, you can pursue a new position or promotion in a variety of early childhood education jobs, such as paraprofessional, teaching assistant, assistant teacher, home visitor, family service worker, social service specialist or in-home care provider (nanny).
 Many of our graduates go on to complete their Bachelor of Science in Child Studies at Post University.
-Completion of the program’s courses will not only lead you to your Bachelor’s degree but also prepare you for one of many further career advancements such as the Early Childhood Teaching Credential.
+Completion of the program’s courses will not only lead you to your Bachelor’s degree but also prepare you for one of many further career advancements.

-Following the coursework, you will participate in internship experiences in various educational settings, where you will apply your knowledge of best practices for planning, teaching, observing and assessing children’s ongoing development and learning as you work collaboratively with your peers and co-workers.
+As part of the coursework, you will participate in two internship experiences in educational settings, where you will apply your knowledge of best practices for planning, teaching, observing and assessing children’s ongoing development and learning as you work collaboratively with your peers, cooperating teacher, and your course instructor.

-Upon completion of your early childhood education classes and training, you will have learned to formulate a developmentally appropriate approach to the educations of young children.
+Upon completion of your early childhood education classes, you will have learned to formulate a developmentally appropriate approach to the educations of young children.
 This program is in alignment with the National Association for the Education of Young Children (NAEYC) standards, and teach young children using the Connecticut Early Learning and Development Standards (aged birth through 5 years old).

 Each early childhood education course at Post University is taught by faculty who have extensive experience in the field.
 They bring their expertise and integrity into the classroom, while our professional staff provides a level of personal support to help you reach your goals.
 From the moment you enroll, they will be available to answer any questions and help you overcome any obstacles.